 The differences between our approach and other state-of-the-art automatic graders and clustering techniques [Gulwani et al. 2018; Perry et al. 2019; Wang et al. 2018] stem from differences in motivation.
 Since each bucket generated by our approach is meant to be graded by a human, it is more important for our technique to distinguish nonequivalent submissions than to ensure that all equivalent submissions are placed in the same bucket.
-Ensuring that all equivalent submissions are placed in the same bucket reduces time spent grading equivalent programs, enabling instructors to spend more time giving detailed feedback.
+Ensuring that all equivalent submissions are placed in the same bucket.
+Ensuring that all equivalent submissions are placed in the same bucket.
+Ensuring that all equivalent submissions are placed in the same bucket.
 This is an important goal, but it is of lower priority than preserving the accuracy of human feedback because it does not matter how detailed feedback is if it does not apply to the student to whom it is given.
 To secure the accuracy of human feedback while using our approach, we guarantee the correctness of our technique's recognized equivalences by proving a soundness theorem that states that if our technique recognizes two expressions as equivalent, they necessarily exhibit identical behavior.